benaug/Group-SCR/README.md

 # Group SCR
 Group SCR sampler from Emmett et al. (2021) implemented in Nimble.
-Assumes individual ID is known, but pack ID is not.
+Assumes individual and pack ID is known.
+Can possibly be extended to allow for unknown pack IDs.

 https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecy.3576